Cottage Cheese Mac and Cheese {High Protein & Hidden Veggies}

 • Cottage Cheese (1 cup): I chose a low-fat, small curd from Kroger.
 I have heard great things about Good Culture and will try that next.
 Full fat might make the dish even more decadent.
 Large curd cottage cheese is another option, which is less acidic.
 It’s also lower in moisture so you may need to add more liquid to get the sauce consistency you want.

-• Butternut Squash (about 2-3 cups): To make it super simple for myself, I just bought some frozen butternut squash and heated it in the bag in the microwave.
+• Butternut Squash or Sweet Potatoes (about 2 cups): To make it super simple for myself, I just bought some frozen butternut squash and heated it in the bag in the microwave.
 Cutting and roasting butternut squash would probably be even more delicious if you have the time for it.
 Feel free to try any other roasted vegetables you like, or you think your kids would eat.
 Just be aware that some vegetables might change the color of the sauce which may turn your kids off from eating it.

 • Butter (2 tablespoons): Just two tablespoons are needed to make a roux for the cheese sauce.
 Olive oil would be a good substitute.